mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/missing-format-exception.md

 ---
 title: MissingFormatException class
+description: The program was compiled to use format -format-, but it was not found in file -filename-.

 ---

 The program was compiled to use format -format-, but it was not found in file -filename-.